METAcraft-KTH/METAdocs/docs/Hosting.md

-Hosting:
-Player Data:
+# Player Data:
 - Modifying player data while the server is running can be dangerous if the player joins/leaves while the data is being modified.
 To minimize the risk of data corruption, I recommend making a copy of the player data file and replacing the original when you're ready.
 - It is generally safe to replace individual player data files while the server is running if the player is offline.
 Replacing the player data of a player who is online will likely have no effect, and is therefore discouraged.
 - If you made a copy of a player data file and started modifying it, but the player in question joined the server while doing it, it's best to wait until they disconnect and restart from scratch.
 - DO NOT REMOVE OR RENAME THE PLAYERDATA DIRECTORY WHILE THE SERVER IS RUNNING.
 The game uses a file object to target the directory (or at least it did when writing this), and removing the directory makes it invalid which makes the server unable to save any playerdata until it's restarted!
 If you wish wipe player data but also make a backup, make a copy with the archive button, then delete the contents of the playerdata directory.

-Mods:
+# Mods:
 - Avoid replacing mods directly while the server is running, as this can cause the server to crash with strange classloading exceptions.
 - Instead, place them in the update directory, they will then be copied and replace the mod with the same modid on the next server restart.

-Copying from Test Server to Survival:
+# Copying from Test Server to Survival:
 - As long as you never add mods/datapacks directly to survival (i.e. you always put them on the test server before or at the same time), you should always be able to copy directly from the test server.
 - There are some edge cases though:
 	- Ledger contains a config specifying that it should use an external database on Survival.
 If the config file is overwritten from the test server, it will begin to use a local one instead.
 Realising that the server is using the local database is never fun, and requires a painful migration to sort out.